 There has been a recent rise in popularity to decriminalize sex work and to elevate it as a legitimate profession.
-Many advocates of this mindset claim that sex work is a source of empowerment, which allows women to control their bodies on their terms; ushering it into the legal system would not only allow for their protection from violent clients but act as an aid for dealing with STDs.
-Their arguments, however, are harmfully ignorant and based upon flawed data.
+Many advocates of this mindset claim that sex work is a source of empowerment, which allows women to control their bodies on their terms.
+Ushering it into the legal system would not only allow for their protection from violent clients but would also act as an aid for dealing with STDs.
+These arguments, however, are harmfully ignorant and based upon flawed data.

-Teen Vogue recently released an article calling for a worldwide movement behind destigmatizing sex work.
-Titled “Why Sex Work Is Real Work,” the article’s author -- South African doctor Tlaleng Mofokeng -- claims that sex workers are unfairly criminalized and said criminalization is “a form of violence by governments that contributes to a high level of stigma and discrimination.”
-Why should the work of call-girls and prostitutes be stigmatized, she asks, while she -- someone who advises and deals with sexual health regularly -- is accepted by society?
+Teen Vogue recently released an article calling for a worldwide movement to destigmatize sex work.
+Titled “Why Sex Work Is Real Work,” the article’s author - South African doctor Tlaleng Mofokeng - claims that sex workers are unfairly criminalized and said criminalization is “a form of violence by governments that contributes to a high level of stigma and discrimination.”
+Why should the work of call-girls and prostitutes be stigmatized, she asks, while she - someone who advises and deals with sexual health regularly - is accepted by society?
 Isn’t she, too, technically a sex worker?

 Dr. Mofokeng had a choice in what she wanted to do; most (if not all) full-time sex workers don’t.
 For them, it’s a last resort or the result of being trafficked.

-Here’s the thing: Sex work has been a male-dominated service (as the WHO study so confirmed) since that first Neanderthal exchanged mammoth meat for a quick cave romp.
-Legalizing sex work is a misogynist’s dream come true: It reinforces the idea that a woman's body exists solely for the pleasure of others, and usually not on her own terms.
+Here’s the thing: Sex work has been a male-dominated service (as the WHO study confirmed) since that first Neanderthal exchanged mammoth meat for a quick cave romp.
+Legalizing sex work is a misogynist’s dream come true; it reinforces the idea that a woman's body exists solely for the pleasure of others, and usually not on her own terms.

-Yet there’s more of an uproar over women posing as sex objects as opposed to women actually being used for sex (to dire consequence).
+Yet there’s more of an uproar over women posing as sex objects than over women actually being used for sex (to dire consequence).

 “But look at New Zealand!”
 These advocates cry, “Look at Sweden!
 They’ve decriminalized sex work and see how great it turned out?”
 This argument also proves faulty.
-A 2014 study reviewing the effects of the sexköpslagen -- Sweden’s sex purchase law -- states that not only is there a lack of reliable data demonstrating a decline in prostitution since the law’s enactment, but that there has been an increase in danger towards sex workers “exacerbated by a lack of harm reduction services.”
+A 2014 study reviewing the effects of the sexköpslagen - Sweden’s sex purchase law - states that not only is there a lack of reliable data demonstrating a decline in prostitution since the law’s enactment, but also that there has been an increase in danger towards sex workers “exacerbated by a lack of harm reduction services.”

 The confusion caused by organizations that oppose trafficking but at the same time promote prostitution has caused more harm than good.